 Check for obstructions in the window opening, such as storm window frames or screens that might interfere with the overhanging part of the air conditioner on the outside.
 Raise or remove the screen and either remove the storm window (and frame) or fasten a spacer block to the windowsill to lift the air conditioner case away from the storm window frame.

-Yeah, you really hate to drill screw holes in your windowsill, but there’s a reason to fasten spacers in place instead of leaving them loose.
-Weather, vibration, and the challenge of lifting a heavy air conditioner onto a windowsill can knock an unsecured spacer out of position, allowing the unit to tilt or even fall.
+There’s a reason to fasten spacers in place instead of leaving them loose.
+Weather, vibration and the challenge of lifting a heavy air conditioner onto a windowsill can knock an unsecured spacer out of position, allowing the unit to tilt or even fall.